Ypnose/wswsh/README.md

 	wswsh
 	wswsh.conf.default

 You'll need a config file.
-Run `make wswsh.conf`.
+Run `make wswsh.conf` or rename the file `wswsh.conf.default` to `wswsh.conf`.
 Edit it according to your needs.
 The comments explain almost everything.

 A typical hierarchy contains a `src` directory, with your website inside it.